tolauwae/phd-thesis/src/remote/remote.typ

 // todo add https://www.sciencedirect.com/science/article/pii/S1084804516000990?casa_token=oQSbZCnzdN8AAAAA:0Qnux5SJSO_tDkY0OpMkNOOpE13-w5JYRKeuyRabdTGtxS066s-GmQ3JCPnKKALIRUvyb12LPQ https://www.mdpi.com/1424-8220/14/10/19582 https://ieeexplore.ieee.org/abstract/document/9247996
 First, WebAssembly does not natively support asynchronous code, but many standard M2M protocols for IoT applications  such as MQTT @banks14:mqtt rely on asynchronous events.
 Similarly, IoT applications often rely on asynchronous handling of hardware interrupts.
 Due to this limitation in WebAssembly, WARDuino lacked any support for either hardware actions that rely on asynchronicity, or M2M protocols.
 In this chapter, we extend the WebAssembly operational semantics with support for event-driven callback handling.
 Through this system, callback functions can subscribe to asynchronous events at the WebAssembly level.
 The functions will be executed whenever such an event occurs.
 While other proposals for asynchronous code in WebAssembly are being developed @webassembly-community-group22:webassembly, these proposals are still in early stages, and often focus heavily on browser applications, making them unsuitable for resource-constrained microcontrollers.

 Second, since hardware support is exposed at the WebAssembly level,paperthere is a language barrier that has to be bridged for every higher-level language.
 The original version of WARDuino did not address this issue, and in practice lacked any real support for high-level languages.
-In this chapter, we show that WARDuino can practically solve the #emph[low-level coding] challenge as promised in the original paper~@gurdeep19:multiverse.
+In this chapter, we show that WARDuino can practically solve the #emph[low-level coding] challenge as promised in the original paper @gurdeep19:warduino.
 We illustrate how WARDuino can support high-level languages through language symbiosis, by showing different levels of language integration for AssemblyScript, a TypeScript-like language.
 These examples serve as a general recipe for implementing other language libraries.

 Third, the formal rules for the debugger semantics were not used to prove any interesting properties or guarantees for the debugger.
 In this chapter, we improve the semantics for the debugging and over-the-air updates, and provide a proof for observational equivalence between the debugger semantics, and the underlying WebAssembly semantics.
 This equivalence means that the executions observed by the debugger semantics are precisely the same as those observed by the underlying language semantics.